East5th/package-scan/README.md

 # Package Scan

-This package is intended to be used as a security precaution to warn against the use of packages with known security issues.
+This Meteor package is intended to be used as a security precaution to warn against the use of packages with known security issues.

 ## Installation